 If you use the compressed backup feature, the

 form to .ibz files.

-The files, as they are originally copied, form a
+The backed-up files, as they are originally copied, form a

 copy-back-and-apply-log command or a

-updates the backup files based on the changes recorded in the
+updates the backed-up files based on the changes recorded in the

 To avoid concurrency issues during backups of busy databases,

 you can use the